all new energy sources…

 About The Event

-1st Edition of AFEV 2023 – Alternate Future Energies, Equipments & Vehicles Exhibition will be a leading exhibition for the New Energy and Electric Vehicle sector in India.
+1st Edition of AFEV 2023 – Alternate Future Energies, Equipment & Electric Vehicles Exhibition will be a leading exhibition for the New Energy and Electric Vehicle sector in India.

 An Ideal Platform for display and launches of new initiatives, machinery products and technologies, establishing joint ventures, developing and renewing international and regional contacts.